 Note: the State of Wyoming requires residents and non-residents to display an annual Wyoming snowmobile registration decal when snowmobiling on public lands, such as the Snowy Range.
 The annual fee revenues are used by the Snowmobile Trails Fund for trail grooming and maintenance.
 Decals may be purchased by calling (877) 996-7275.

-Overall, Snowy Range is the 2nd most popular snowmobile trail of all 16 snowmobiling in Wyoming.
+Overall, Snowy Range is the 2nd most popular snowmobile trail of all 16 snowmobiling rides in Wyoming.